Spurring urban innovation and liveable cities.

 Strong Danish traditions for building smart cities

 Danish cities hold a long tradition of taking a holistic approach to urban development, where the concern for the environment, people and businesses go hand in hand.
 The two largest cities in Denmark, the City of Copenhagen and the City of Aarhus have both set ambitious goals to become CO2 neutral by 2025 and 2030, respectively.
-The cities are role models when it comes to creating a sustainable and liveable city that is appealing to its inhabitants.
+The cities are role models when it comes to creating a sustainable and livable city that is appealing to its inhabitants.
 Healthy and green areas are necessary so people can enjoy the city all year round and interact.
 Both cities are using ICT to bring solutions to many of the challenges cities face today.

 Cities live when people live